 So maybe you’ve gone through the process of having an article, white paper, blog post or something like that written for you.
 You can take that to the next level.
 Now consider writing an e-book.
 Whether you write the e-book or you outsource the e-book, you can expand that article into a longer version, add a little more context, add some more stories, give some testimonials, some case studies—that kind of jazz.
 This longer document doesn’t have to be too long; think 10 or 20 pages (it doesn’t have to be 100 pages.)

 Tip: When you produce your e-book, you can space the lines so they’re a line and a half instead of line-line-line.
-Not only does it make your e-book appear more substantial, it’s easier on the eyes and it helps people read on mobile platforms.
+Not only does it make your e-book appear more substantial, but it’s also easier on the eyes and it helps people read on mobile platforms.

 Once you’ve completed crafting your e-book, you can put it in a number of places across the Internet.
 You can put it on your own website and—just like you might offer a white paper or instructional video—you can also offer the e-book as an incentive for folks to join your mailing list.
 To do this, you would use an email marketing service like Aweber or GetResponse, where you will you stand up your mailing list and your opt-in form.
 Place the opt-in form on your website next to a picture of the e-book and say, “Hey, if you want a copy of this e-book, just add your name to my list and I’ll be more than happy to send it out to you.”